Guaranteeing Conservation of Integrals with Projection in Physics-Informed Neural Networks

 This soft constraint, however, permits the solution learned by the PINN to violate conservation laws, which are fundamental principles of physics.
 If PINNs learned solutions that exactly obeyed conservation laws, they would be more physically accurate and more trustworthy when applied to model real-world physical systems.
 We cannot, however, exactly enforce conservation laws using another soft constraint, as it could still be violated in a valid solution.
 Instead, we must impose a hard constraint that ensures that the PINN always obeys the laws of conservation regardless of the nature of the data.
 The conservation laws that we focus on are in the form of integral quantities that must remain constant or evolve according to changes in the solution domain.

-In this work, we propose a novel framework that can guarantee the conservation of some integral quantity by projecting the solution prediction of the PINN into a functional space where conservation is not violated.
-The projection can be found by solving a constrained non-linear optimization problem where we minimize the distance between the solution and the hyperplane where the integral is conserved.
-We use Lagrange multipliers to find the unique solution to this problem.
-Given that a projection that is differentiable and tractable in training is found, it will ensure conservation exactly.
+In this work, we propose a novel framework that guarantees the conservation of some integral quantity by projecting the solution prediction of the PINN into a functional space where conservation is not violated.
+This projection can be found by solving a constrained non-linear optimization problem where we minimize the distance between the solution and the hyperplane where the integral is conserved via Lagrange multipliers.
+Given that we find a differentiable projection that is tractable in training, it will ensure conservation exactly.